 - Milestone tracking and reporting

-Then consider the two most important factors in planning milestones: risk reduction and dependencies.
+Then consider the two most important factors in milestones: risk reduction and dependencies.
 I’ll cover those in-depth below.

 Milestone Planning To Reduce Risk